opdavies/oliverdavies.uk/source/_posts/2017-05-04-fixing-drupal-simpletest-issues-with-docker.md

 Nginx and PHP-FPM are running in separate containers, the volumes are shared across both and the Nginx backend is set to use the `php` container.

-This is how I was running the tests from my laptop:
+This is the command that I was using to run the tests:

 ```language-bash
 $ docker-compose run --rm \